Skip to main content

 • People with health conditions

 Chickenpox can be serious.
-Though it’s mild for many children, others may have blisters that get infected — or even develop pneumonia (lung infection).
+Though it’s mild for many children, others may have blisters that get infected — or even develop pneumonia (a lung infection).
 Chickenpox can even be deadly for newborns, who are too young to get the vaccine.
 By getting your kids vaccinated, you're protecting your child and infants in your community from getting chickenpox.

 Experts don’t recommend waiting until children start school to get childhood vaccines.
 That’s because children can come into contact with vaccine-preventable diseases before they start school.
 This can happen any time they’re around people who aren’t protected from these diseases — like when playing with friends, at daycare, or even at the grocery store.